csantanapr/knative-pi/README.md

     kubectl wait deployment --all --timeout=-1s --for=condition=Available -n knative-serving
     ```

-## Setup Knative Networking

-We will use contour as the knative networking layer

 1. Install Contour but replace the version of envoy to `v1.16.0` as the version that supports arm64
     ```bash
     curl -s -L https://storage.googleapis.com/knative-nightly/net-contour/latest/contour.yaml | \